Rhythm Unplugged: Conception

 The first Rhythm Unplugged concert was held in 2004 at Fantasyland in Ikoyi, Lagos and tickets sold out.

 Following the success of the first Rhythm Unplugged concert, Flytime Promotions announced that it would host the concert annually at a larger venue in order to accommodate the growing fan base.
 In years since, Rhythm Unplugged has been hosted at the Federal Palace Hotel, the Ocean View and, most recently, at the Eko Convention Center all in Victoria Island, Lagos.

 Locations

 The concerts have taken place in multiple cities across Nigeria, including Benin, Abuja, Port Harcourt, Jos, and Ibadan.
 There have been over 40 editions of Rhythm Unplugged since 2004 in various cities, however, the primary concert is still held in Lagos, at the Eko Convention center.

 In 2010, Rhythm Unplugged was hosted in Benin City.
 It was the first Rhythm Unplugged concert hosted outside of Lagos.

 In 2011 a Rhythm Unplugged concert was held in Abuja.
+The 2011 Lagos edition of Rhythm Unplugged unveiled artists including Wizkid, Olamide, Davido, Tiwa Savage, and Seyi Shay.

 In 2012, two Rhythm Unplugged concerts were held outside Lagos.
 The first concert was held in Port Harcourt, Rivers State and featured the popular singer from Rivers State, Duncan Mighty.
 The second concert was held in Ibadan, Oyo State and featured performances from Wizkid, Davido, 2Baba and Olamide.